Why choose Mayo ClinicBy Mayo Clinic Staff

 - Teamwork.
-At Mayo Clinic, experts in hematology, oncology, pathology and radiation oncology work together to care for people with non-Hodgkin's lymphoma.
+At Mayo Clinic, experts in hematology, oncology, pediatric hematology/oncology, pathology and radiation oncology work together to care for people with non-Hodgkin's lymphoma.
 Other professionals are included as needed.

 Experience.
 Mayo Clinic doctors care for more than 5,700 people with non-Hodgkin's lymphoma each year.

 This experience ensures your care team has the expertise needed to provide you with exactly the care you need.

 - The latest diagnostic technology.
 Mayo Clinic doctors have access to the latest laboratory technologies and techniques used to analyze non-Hodgkin's lymphoma cells.
 These advanced technologies allow doctors to precisely diagnose your cancer and select the most appropriate treatments.